On the functoriality of the space of equivariant smooth $h$-cobordisms: Stabilization of -cobordisms

 So $N_1$ is the top of $\St^{\nu_{01}}(W)$ minus the cone locus and frontier, and $\bar W_1$ is a neighborhood of $N_1$ in $\St^{\nu_{01}}(\bar W)$.
 We choose the bicollar for $N_1$ in $\bar W_1$ by the formula

 As interpreted strictly, this is not defined on the entire domain, but we interpret it as defined near an arbitrary point in the domain for small enough $\epsilon$.
-It is equivariant and full-rank and therefore defines an equivariant bicollar.
+It is equivariant and full rank and therefore defines an equivariant bicollar.

 The chart from \autoref{smoothstr} that gives the smooth structure on $\St^{\nu_{12}}$ is the composite of the first two maps below.
 The remaining map below is the canonical homeomorphism.

 The composite is (a restriction of) an identity map, so it is smooth and full rank.